Graduate Assistantships

 (This may be year one or year two, depending on the number of assistantships and the number of opportunities):

-• In the fall of the “teaching year,” students will serve as teaching assistants in an undergraduate course for English majors, usually in a section of ENG 299, Writing About Literature.
+- In the fall of the “teaching year,” students will serve as teaching assistants in an introductory undergraduate course for English majors or General Education students.
 This will offer students the opportunity to lead some discussions, do minimal grading, and work closely with the instructor, all while reviewing the important building blocks of the discipline.
 Instructors will submit a short assessment of each teaching assistant’s performance at the conclusion of the semester.

 Non-teaching Year